lab1092/blender-manual_ja/manual/animation/editors/graph/editing.rst

 Show Seconds
    Show timing in seconds not frames.

-Set Preview Range, Clear Preview Range (:kbd:`ctrl-P`, :kbd:`alt-P`) These entries allow you to define/clear a temporary preview range to use for the :kbd:`alt-A` realtime playback (this is the same thing as the :guilabel:`Pr` option of the :doc:`Timeline window header </animation/timeline#header_controls>`).
+Set Preview Range, Clear Preview Range (:kbd:`Ctrl-P`, :kbd:`Alt-P`) These entries allow you to define/clear a temporary preview range to use for the :kbd:`Alt-A` realtime playback (this is the same thing as the *Pr* option of the :doc:`Timeline window header </animation/timeline#header_controls>`).

-Auto-Set Preview Range :kbd:`Ctrl-alt-P`
+Auto-Set Preview Range :kbd:`Ctrl-Alt-P`
    Automatically set Preview Range based on range of keyframes.

 View All :kbd:`Home`
    Reset viewable area to show full keyframe range.

-View Selected :kbd:`pad-.`
+View Selected :kbd:`Numpad-.`
    Reset viewable area to show selected keyframe range.